sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/tcp-stream-handlers.md

 {{< /code >}}
 {{< /language-toggle >}}

-Path to the client server TLS trusted CA certificate file.
-Secures communication with the etcd client server.

 tls_ca_cert_file |
 -------------|------
 description  | Path to the PEM-format CA certificate to use for TLS client authentication.